Click Here To Schedule A Consultation

 What is palmar hyperhidrosis?

 Excessive sweating of the hands is also referred to as palmar hyperhidrosis.
 Palmar hyperhidrosis can be difficult to cope with, especially in professional settings, where shaking hands is often necessary.
-There are social ramifications for this issue, and it can be very embarrassing for patients suffering from chronic excessively sweaty hands.
-If antiperspirants do not work to decrease sweating, Botox is an extremely safe and effective method for addressing palmar hyperhidrosis.
-Patients suffering from excessive sweating of the palms can receive injections of onabotulinumtoxinA (also known as Botox®), which blocks the secretion of sweat.
-Botox treatment can keep palms dry for up to 6 months and can be repeated for lasting dryness.
+This issue has social ramifications, and it can be very embarrassing for patients suffering from chronic excessively sweaty hands.
+Palmary hyperhidrosis is usually primary.
+Like other types of hyperhidrosis, a dermatologist can help manage the symptoms with treatment options like oral medications and Botox injections.
+Botox is an extremely safe and effective treatment option for addressing palmar hyperhidrosis if antiperspirants do not work to decrease sweating.
+Patients suffering from excessive sweating of the palms can receive injections of onabotulinumtoxinA (also known as Botox®), which blocks sweat secretion.
+Botox treatment can keep palms dry for up to 4 months and can be repeated for decreased sweating.
+Patients appreciate that there are minimal side effects and zero downtime involved with Botox treatment, meaning that one can resume their normal daily activities immediately upon completion of the treatment.
+It can take up to two weeks for the effects of Botox to kick in, and Dr. Green may ask you to return for a follow-up to determine whether any touch-up is needed.
 Dr. Michele Green was one of the first dermatologists to incorporate Botox injections for cosmetic and medical use in her private NYC dermatology office.
+She is internationally recognized for providing what is described as the “best Botox in New York.”

 What is plantar hyperhidrosis?

-Plantar hyperhidrosis, or sweaty feet, affects many individuals and can be the cause of fungal infections of the feet.
-The initial symptoms of palmoplantar hyperhidrosis is a slight foot odor, a white-hued residue on your feet, or socks or stockings which are damp.
+Plantar hyperhidrosis is a type of primary hyperhidrosis that affects the soles of the feet.
+Plantar hyperhidrosis affects many individuals and can often cause fungal infections of the feet.
+The initial symptoms of plantar hyperhidrosis are a slight foot odor, a white-hued residue on your feet, or damp socks or stockings.
 This condition can be very embarrassing for individuals who suffer from it.
-Botox injections are a very effective treatment for plantar hyperhidrosis, and several injections across the foot surface can safely and effectively be used to alleviate this problem.
+Botox injections are a very effective treatment option for managing the symptoms of plantar hyperhidrosis, and several injections across the foot surface can safely and effectively be used to alleviate this problem.
+However, Dr. Green does not treat plantar (foot) based hyperhidrosis.
+It is important to always seek hyperhidrosis treatment, especially Botox injections, from an experienced healthcare provider, such as a board-certified dermatologist.
+Working with a dermatologist for the treatment of hyperhidrosis will help guarantee that your plan is safe and effective and provides you with the best results.

 How common is hyperhidrosis?

-Hyperhidrosis is a common condition that affects nearly 3 percent of people in the United States, which is the equivalent of about 15 million Americans.
-While individuals who suffer from excessive sweating may feel alone in their embarrassment, there has been an increase in media coverage discussing hyperhidrosis.
-Prominent figures such as Chrissy Teigen have taken to social media to discuss their experience with hyperhidrosis, increasing the visibility of the condition.
-Chrissy Teigen revealed how she used Botox to eliminate her severe underarm sweating, which has helped to de-stigmatize the condition and the treatment.
+Hyperhidrosis is a medical condition affecting nearly 3 percent of people in the United States, equivalent to about 15 million Americans.
+While individuals who suffer from excessive sweating may feel alone and embarrassed, there has been an increase in media coverage of the condition, which has helped to normalize it.
+Prominent figures such as Chrissy Teigen have taken to social media to discuss their experience with hyperhidrosis, increasing the visibility of the condition and helping others feel more comfortable seeking treatment.
+Chrissy Teigen revealed how she used Botox to eliminate her severe underarm sweating, which has helped to de-stigmatize the condition and the treatment options.
+This is important because treatment of hyperhidrosis can have a significant positive impact on one’s overall quality of life and restore feelings of self-confidence.

 Is hyperhidrosis a disease?